WebOrigami/docs/src/eg/intro.md

 Alice Bob   Carol
 ```

 Of course, just because this is possible doesn't mean it's efficient.
-If your regular task is copy web resources to local files, you can faster tools for that job.
-But if you only do that infrequently, or don't want to invest the time to research and develop specialized tools, the general-purpose `eg` tool may suffice.
+If your regular task is copy web resources to local files, you can find faster tools for that job.
+But if you only do that infrequently, or don't want to spend time researching and developing specialized tools, the general-purpose `eg` may suffice.